 - Content on both sides of the card

 - Space on the card.
 It shouldn’t get stuffed.
 The information you store with the QR code helps with that.

-Precisely, the first is to not throw it away and second, to contact us for potential business, so you can sell something to them.
+The first is to not throw it away, and second, to contact us for potential business, so you can sell something to them.

 Usually, when you give out a business card, the person receiving it stores it somewhere.

 With some luck, the card doesn’t get washed when doing the laundry because they forgot to take it out of their pocket.

 Afterward, it gets stored in a tray on a table in the office or another room.

 Suppose you have an attention-grabbing copy on the business card that meets your needs.

 The person might make a mental note to not store the information somewhere where it could get lost.